 The approximation algorithm starts with the calculation of the interfacial equivalent strain using the Neuber formula and a special virtual stress-strain relation.
 The latter is obtained from the stress-strain relationships of the two materials involved by means of a kind of mixing rule, taking into account geometry-related influencing variables.
 With the corresponding stress-strain relationships of the materials, the stresses at the interface are determined.
 They are included in the evaluation of the fatigue strength for this location.
 From the stresses and elastic-plastic strains at the interface, surface layer-side, the pseudo-elastic strains there are determined again using the Neuber formula.
-They are larger by a factor than the elasticity-theoretical ones for homogeneous structures.
-It is precisely by this factor that the elasticity-theoretical notch stress is increased.
-A third application of the surface layer, leads to the notch stress, now in conjunction with the stress-strain relationship of the surface layer, leads to the notch strain.
+They are larger by a factor than the elasticity-theoretical notch stress is increased.
+A third application of the Neuber formula to the increased notch stress, now in conjunction with the stress-strain relationship of the surface layer, leads to the notch strain.
 A second evaluation of the fatigue strength must be performed for the location of the notch root.